 FAIR VALUE OF FINANCIAL INSTRUMENTS.
 Investments in securities and securities sold, not yet purchased traded on a national securities exchange or listed on NASDAQ are valued at the last reported sales prices of the reporting period.
 Futures contracts are valued at their last reported sales price.
 Investments in securities, principally warrants, which have exercise or holding period restrictions, are valued at fair value as determined by the Company's management based on the intrinsic value of the warrants discounted for such restrictions.
-For cash and cash equivalents, restricted assets, receivable from clearing brokers, and short-term loan, the carrying value of these amounts is a reasonable estimate of their fair value.
-The fair value of long-term debt, including current portion, is estimated based on current rates offered to the Company for debt of the same maturities.
+For cash and cash equivalents, restricted assets, receivable from clearing brokers, and short-term loan, the carrying value of long-term debt, including current portion, is estimated based on current rates offered to the Company for debt of the same maturities.
 The fair value of the Company's redeemable preferred shares is based on their last reported sales price.